meilisearch/meilisearch-js-plugins/README.md

 - ✅ container: The CSS Selector or HTMLElement to insert the widget into. _required_
 - ✅ placeholder: Placeholder of the search box.
-- ✅ autofocus: Wether the search box is focused on arrival.
+- ✅ autofocus: Whether the search box is focused on arrival.
-- ✅ searchAsYouType: Whether result appear as you type or after pressing enter.
+- ✅ searchAsYouType: Whether result appears as you type or after pressing enter.
-- ❌ showReset: Did not work with both algoliaSearch and instantMeiliSearche
+- ❌ showReset: Does not work with both algoliaSearch and instantMeiliSearche
-- ❌ showSubmit: Did not work with both algoliaSearch and instantMeiliSearch
+- ❌ showSubmit: Does not work with both algoliaSearch and instantMeiliSearch
 - ✅ showLoadingIndicator: Whether to show the spinning loader.
 - ✅ queryHook: A function that is called just before the search is triggered.
 - ✅ templates: The templates to use for the widget.